“To tell you the truth, I don’t remember anything,” he says as we sit together at my table, “I was too drunk.”

 “Well, what did she say?”
 I ask as I try to wrap my brain around what he’s confessing to me.

 “She said that we went further than she was comfortable with and now she’s ashamed.
 She said that I kept urging her to keep going and that she was scared to push me away.”
 He looks down at the floor in obvious remorse.
 “I swear I didn’t mean to hurt her, but the night just got away from me.”

-He didn't know this girl, at least not well.
+He didn’t know this girl, at least not well.
 He admits that if there was no alcohol involved, it never would have happened.
 But how can this happen?
-How can a substance make you these kind of things?
+How can a substance make you do these kind of things?
 Does it make you do things you would have never imagined?
-Or does it bring confidence to do what you had imagined, but knew wasn't right?
+Or does it bring confidence to do what you had imagined, but knew wasn’t right?

 I heard all these stories about rapists such as Larry Nassar, and I used to think that the crime was committed by only the worst of the human species.
 But across this table from me is a man I consider my friend; is he truly in the same category?
 Does the presence of alcohol limit the crime, or is it even a crime at all?
 He is a good man, at least from what I can see.
 Does this woman see him differently?